 Mix almond flour and powdered sugar in a food processor for a minute or two (careful not to over-process, otherwise you’ll get a paste).
 Sift the mix in a sieve once, or better, twice.
 (The macaron shell will come out smoother that way).
 If there are any chunks that remain from the sifting, grind and sift them again.
 Set aside the bowl.

 Put water and then sugar in a saucepan.
 Place on medium/high heat.
 Stir the sugar with a spatula to dissolve it.
 Once the water starts to boil, stop stirring and remove the spatula.
 Let the syrup boil and check with a thermometer that the temperature does not exceed 115°C (240°F).
 While it’s boiling, whip 75 g egg whites in a mixer on medium speed.
 When the syrup reaches 105°C (220°F), increase the speed of the mixer so the egg whites get to soft peaks (white foam consistency).
 As soon as the syrup reaches 115°C (240°F), turn off the stove, reduce the mixer speed to medium, and slowly pour the syrup into the mixer.
 Increase the mixer speed to high and continue to whip for about 10 minutes, until the meringue cools.

-Add the other 75 g egg whites to the flour mixture.
+Add the other 75 g egg whites to the almond mixture.
 Mix well with a spatula until you get a viscous paste.
 Add 2-3 drops of purple food coloring.
 Mix until the paste is colored purple.

 This is a mix of the meringue with almond paste.
 This step is critical.
 Take a third of the meringue, add to the cream and mix with a spatula to loosen up the density of the cream.
 Gently fold in the rest of the meringue until you get a shiny, dense texture similar to lava or raw tahini.
 (Here’s how you know it’s ready: take a spoonful of the batter and throw it back into the bowl in rows.